Journal — Comparison · 7 min read

 Where QuickBiz wins for Kuwait

-• Works with KNET terminals — record "Online" payment with the KNET terminal alongside, no double-entry
+• Works alongside local card terminals — record an "Online" payment in QuickBiz when a customer pays card on the separate terminal, no double-entry

 • KWD-native with proper 3-decimal arithmetic (Square uses 2-decimal currencies; KD 0.250 ≠ KD 0.25)